The National Lottery Community Fund Scotland learning support for grantholders

-Big Lottery Fund learning support for grantholders is run by Evaluation Support Scotland (ESS) on behalf of Big Lottery Fund in Scotland from November 2017 to 2020
+The National Lottery Community Fund Scotland learning support for grantholders is run by Evaluation Support Scotland (ESS) on behalf of The National Lottery Community Fund in Scotland from November 2017 to 2020

-We are delighted to announce that Evaluation Support Scotland (ESS) will be delivering free learning and self-evaluation support to a range of Big Lottery Fund grantholders in Scotland from November 2017 to 2020.
+Evaluation Support Scotland (ESS) is delivering free learning and self-evaluation support to a range of National Lottery Community Fund grantholders in Scotland from November 2017 to 2020.

-What difference will this support make to me as a Big Lottery Fund grantholder?
+What difference will this support make to me as a National Lottery Community Fund grantholder?

 Learning and self-evaluation will help you tell the story of your impact to funders and help you improve and deliver even better work.